 The Pinedale LGS consists of more than 150 miles of pipelines and four central storage facilities that are utilized by Ultra Petroleum as a method for the gathering of a commingled hydrocarbon and produced water stream.
 The Pinedale LGS has a current capacity of approximately 52 thousand barrels per day.
 This stream is separated into its components of water, condensate and natural gas, for the purpose of subsequently storing, selling or disposing of these separated components.
-Condensate is a valuable hydrocarbon commodity that is sold by Ultra Petroleum; water is transported to disposal wells or a treatment facility for re-use; and natural gas is sold by Ultra Petroleum or otherwise used by Ultra Petroleum for fueling on-site operational equipment.
-Ultra Petroleum's nonoperating working interest partners in the Pinedale field where the Pinedale LGS is located pay Ultra Petroleum a fee for the use of Ultra Petroleum's LGS.
+Condensate is a valuable hydrocarbon commodity that is sold by Ultra Petroleum; water is transported to disposal wells or a treatment facility for re-use; and natural gas is sold by Ultra Petroleum or otherwise used for fueling on-site operational equipment.
+Ultra Petroleum's non-operating working interest partners in the Pinedale field where the Pinedale LGS is located pay Ultra Petroleum a fee for the use of Ultra Petroleum's LGS.
 To date, no major operational issues have been reported with respect to the Pinedale LGS.
-We believe that the Pinedale LGS is critically necessary to support the production of reserves for Ultra Petroleum, which reports the rental expense as part of its Facility Lease Expense.
+We believe that the Pinedale LGS is critical in supporting the production of reserves for Ultra Petroleum, which reports the rental expense as part of its Facility Lease Expense.

 The underground pipelines constituting the majority of the Pinedale LGS and certain other components, such as the separators, have useful lives that extend beyond the initial term of the Pinedale Lease Agreement.
-Additionally, we believe that the Pinedale LGS is capable of being expanded at a relatively low incremental cost by, for example, adding additional separating equipment.
-Operators in the Pinedale field have indicated estimated average well lives as high as 40 years.
-For its internal analysis, CORR assumes average Pinedale well lives of 30 years.
-In November 2018, UPL described Pinedale as having over 4,000 vertical well drilling locations.
-Actual wells drilled will be dependent on economics, but these data suggest the potential for multiple decades of drilling location inventory with the last of these wells continuing to produce for 30 years thereafter, providing a long-term perspective on the utility of the Pinedale LGS.
+Additionally, we believe that the Pinedale LGS is capable of being expanded at a relatively low incremental cost, for example, by adding additional separating equipment.
+Pinedale field operators have estimated average well lives as high as 40 years.
+For its internal analysis, CORR assumes average Pinedale well lives of 35 years.
+In December of 2019, UPL described Pinedale as having over 4,000 vertical well drilling locations remaining.
+Actual wells drilled will be dependent on economics, but these data suggest the potential for multiple decades of drilling location inventory with the last of these wells continuing to produce for approximately 35 years thereafter, providing a long-term perspective on the utility of the Pinedale LGS.

 Most of Ultra Petroleum's exploration and development in the Pinedale field takes place on land under the jurisdiction of the Bureau of Land Management ("BLM").
 The BLM has the authority to approve or deny oil and gas leases or to impose environmental restrictions on leases where appropriate.
 The BLM issued the Pinedale Record of Decision ("ROD") in September 2008.
-Under the ROD, Ultra Petroleum gained year-round access to the Pinedale field for drilling and completion activities in development areas, provided Ultra Petroleum conducts an environmental mitigation effort, which includes the use of a liquids gathering system.
+Under the ROD, Ultra Petroleum gained year-round access to the Pinedale field for drilling and completion activities in development areas.

+provided Ultra Petroleum conducts an environmental mitigation effort, which includes the use of a liquids gathering system.
 This additional access resulted in increased drilling efficiencies and allowed for accelerated development of the field.

 During the initial fifteen-year term of the Pinedale Lease Agreement, we will receive a fixed minimum annual rent ("base rent"), adjusted annually for changes based on the CPI (subject to a 2.00 percent annual cap).
-On January 1, 2019, the base rent increased by 2.00 percent to approximately \$21.7 million annually.
-We also are eligible for a participating rent component based on the increase in volumes, if any, of condensate and water that flowed through the Pinedale LGS over a baseline established at inception of the lease, subject to a maximum annual rental payment during the initial fifteen-year term of \$27.5 million.
+On January 1, 2020, the base rent increased by 1.79 percent to approximately \$22.1 million annually.
+We also are eligible for a participating rent component based on volumes flowing through the Pinedale LGS exceeding a baseline established at inception of the lease, subject to a maximum annual rental payment during the initial fifteen-year term of \$27.5 million.
 Beginning in the third quarter 2017, we received our first variable rent payments since lease inception.
-Total variable rent payments recorded for the years ended December 31, 2018 and 2017 were \$4.3 million and \$587 thousand, respectively.
+Total variable rent payments recorded for the years ended December 31, 2019, 2018 and 2017 were \$4.6 million, \$4.3 million and \$587 thousand, respectively.